 Property 2 is connected also with the physical fidelity of the numerical solution.
 Of course, spurious oscillations are erroneous, thus they diminish the accuracy.
-But even more important, they represent unphysical situations, like negative concentrations.
-Such unphysical results are often worthless in practice.
-In coupled problems, where components of the solution usually enter as coefficient in equations of the system, unphysical values might even lead to a blow-up of the simulation, e.g., as reported in [99].
+But usually even more important, they represent unphysical situations, like negative concentrations.
+Such unphysical results are usually worthless in practice.
+In coupled problems, where one component of the solution enters as coefficient in equations of the system, unphysical values might even lead to a blow-up of the simulation, e.g., as reported in [81].
 The non-appearance of spurious oscillations is closely connected to the Discrete Maximum Principle (DMP), i.e., the preservation of the Maximum Principle (MP) in the process of the discretization.
 The MP is a property of the solution of the continuous problem with a physical meaning.
-For instance, if c=0 and f=0 (no sources), then the MP states that u takes its minimal and maximal values at the boundary of the domain Ω or at the time t=0.
+For instance, if c = 0 and f = 0 (no sources), then the MP states that u takes its minimal and maximal values at the boundary of the domain Ω or at the time t = 0.
 This issue is important, e.g., if u is a concentration.
 A discretization that satisfies the DMP is also called monotone.

 Properties 1 and 2 are difficult to combine.
-For the limit case $\varepsilon=0$, the famous Godunov Theorem states that a monotone linear discretization is at most of first order [78].
-A similarly rigorous statement for the case $\varepsilon>0$ does not seem to exist.
+For the limit case $\varepsilon = 0$, the famous Godunov Theorem states that a monotone linear discretization is at most of first order [61].
+A similarly rigorous statement for the case $\varepsilon > 0$ does not seem to exist.
 But the experience shows that higher order linear methods for convection-diffusion-reaction equations are not monotone.
-For this reason, many nonlinear discretizations, so-called Spurious Oscillations at Layers Diminishing (SOLD) methods or shock capturing methods, were proposed, which try to reduce or remove the spurious oscillations by using stabilization terms introducing artificial diffusion that depends on the numerical solution, see, e.g., [95,96] for a review of such methods.
-For some of these schemes, results from finite element analysis, like existence of a solution or convergence, are available, e.g., in [106,46,120,16].
+For this reason, many nonlinear discretizations, so-called Spurious Oscillations at Layers Diminishing (SOLD) methods or shock capturing methods, were proposed, which try to reduce or remove the spurious oscillations by using stabilization terms introducing artificial diffusion that depends on the numerical solution, see, e.g., [77, 78] for a review of such methods.
 Nonlinear discretizations require an appropriate method for the solution of the corresponding nonlinear algebraic problem.
 This issue is closely related to Property 3.

 Linear stabilized methods, like SUPG, CIP, or LPS, satisfy Properties 1 and 3.
-Numerical studies with SOLD methods in [13,95,102] showed that most of these methods do not satisfy Property 2 neither.
-Also adaptive grid refinement does not cure this deficiency, see [96], unless the grid becomes so fine that the layer is resolved.
-Nevertheless, adaptivity is an important tool to enhance the sharpness of the layers.
-One of the most successful first order approaches for the numerical solution of the steady-state problem (2) was a nonlinear upwind technique [122,105] which was proved to be a monotone method.
-However, difficulties with respect to the convergence of the iteration for solving the nonlinear problem were reported sometimes, e.g., in [95].
+Numerical studies with SOLD methods in [10, 77, 84] showed that most of these methods do not satisfy Property 2 neither.
+One of the most successful first order approaches for the numerical solution of the steady-state problem (2) was a nonlinear upwind technique [100, 86] which was proved to be a monotone method.
+Difficulties with respect to the convergence of the iteration for solving the nonlinear problem were reported sometimes, e.g., in [77].

-As a result of numerical assessments of stabilized discretizations in [13, 95, 102, 100], so-called algebraic stabilizations came into the focus of interest.
-These schemes are designed to satisfy the DMP by construction and provide reasonably sharp approximations of layers.
+As a result of numerical assessments of stabilized discretizations in [10, 77, 84, 82], so-called algebraic stabilizations came into the focus of interest.
+These schemes are designed to satisfy the DMP by construction and provide sharp approximations of layers.
 In contrast to the methods discussed above, which are all based on variational formulations, the idea of algebraic stabilization is to modify the algebraic system corresponding to a discrete problem (typically the Galerkin discretization) by means of solution-dependent flux corrections.
 Hence, the resulting schemes are again nonlinear.
 A drawback of these schemes is that they have been applied successfully only for lowest order finite elements, which limits the accuracy of the computed solutions.
-The basic philosophy of flux correction schemes was formulated already in the 1970s in [32,141].
-Later, the idea was applied in the finite element context, e.g., in [11,118].
-In the last fifteen years, these methods have been further intensively developed in, e.g., [107,108,109,110,111].
+The basic philosophy of flux correction schemes was formulated already in the 1970s in [22, 117].
+Later, the idea was applied in the finite element context, e.g., in [8, 98].
+In the last fifteen years, these methods have been further intensively developed in, e.g., [87, 88, 89, 90, 91].
 Here, the name Algebraic Flux Correction (AFC) schemes was also frequently used.